Mike Pence Knew About Donald Trump’s Ukraine Activity, Says Greg Olear

 Olear highlights that Pence either read or was given a transcript of the controversial call and met with Zelensky in Warsaw.
 He also adds that Pence had his own call with the Ukrainian president, which the American public has yet to see a transcript of — despite Pence saying he had “no objection” to releasing it.

-Although Pence has assured that he is innocent and claims that his meetings with Zelensky were “focused entirely” on issues of concern raised by Trump, such as the “real issues of corruption” facing Ukraine and a lack of support for the country from European partners, Olear says his assurance “rings hollow.”
+Although Pence has assured that he is innocent and claims that his meetings with Zelensky were “focused entirely” on issues of concern raised by Trump — such as the “real issues of corruption” facing Ukraine and a lack of support for the country from European partners — Olear says his assurance “rings hollow.”

-Oleary also highlighted the many people that reportedly knew of Trump’s alleged intentions with Ukraine, including Bill Taylor, Fiona Hill, Lieutenant Colonel Alexander Vindman, Tim Morrison, Gordon Sondland, John Eisenberg, Mike Pompeo, Rick Perry, Rudy Giuliani, and John Bolton.
+Olear also highlighted the many people that reportedly knew of Trump’s alleged intentions with Ukraine, including Bill Taylor, Fiona Hill, Lieutenant Colonel Alexander Vindman, Tim Morrison, Gordon Sondland, John Eisenberg, Mike Pompeo, Rick Perry, Rudy Giuliani, and John Bolton.
 The 46-year-old then asks how it is possible that Pence could not have known.

 ????